Relaxing the Exclusion Restriction in Shift-Share Instrumental Variable Estimation: Example 1: The effect of immigration on wages

 Taking into account the critique of \citet*{Jaeger2020Shift}, who argue that using a single regressor compresses the long- and short-term effects, means to include lagged migration.
+The equation now becomes

+where $\beta_c$ is the coefficient of interest for the contemporaneous impact and $\beta_l$ denotes the coefficient of interest for the lagged impact.
 I include an additional shift-share IV, now using 1980 as a base period.
 When using 2SLS or LIML, the number of shares increases to 38 (19 per base year).

+The results are shown in Table \ref{tab:BP-mult}.
 The standard estimates always suggest positive effects in the short and negative effects in the long run, across estimators and outcomes.
 This is exactly the opposite of what \citet*{Jaeger2020Shift} expect: partial equilibrium effects should be negative and general equilibrium adjustments are expected to offset these negative effects.
 These unexpected coefficient estimates might be due to the same endogeneity problems as before: both base years of the number of foreign borns might be directly correlated with the endogenous treatment.

-Using the extension of the adaptive Lasso presented in Appendix \ref{app:Mult}, with the HS downward testing procedure, only for wages of the high-skilled the UK and Ireland are selected as invalid once and the adjusted estimates still have the same signs.
+Using the extension of the adaptive Lasso presented in Appendices \ref{sec:AL} and \ref{sec:Extensions}, with the Hansen-Sargan downward testing procedure, only for wages of the high-skilled the UK and Ireland are selected as invalid once and the adjusted estimates still have the same signs.

 When using the Anderson-Rubin test instead, nine to eleven countries are selected for each outcome.
 The countries selected have a large overlap.
 Most variables selected come from the year 1980.
-Again, I focus on 2SLS and LIML results, because the Cragg-Donald statistic of the SSIV is very low.
+I focus on 2SLS and LIML results, because the Cragg-Donald statistic of the SSIV is very low.
 The estimates now have the expected sign: the coefficient of contemporaneous immigration is negative and that of lagged immigration is positive.